francois-smith/Scheduling-Application/README.md

 </div>

 ### File Validation
-- All XML files containing schedules are validated with a universal .xsd file, this file is robust to detect errors in XML files and keep a unified structure for all schedule files.
+- All XML files containing schedules are validated with a universal .xsd file, this file is robust to keep a unified structure for all schedules and events.

 ### Displaying Information
-- Each schedule.xml can be opened in a browser to see a structured view of the contents, all schedules are linked to a .xsl file to format the data into a readable format.
+- Each `schedule`.xml can be opened in a browser to see a structured view of the contents, all schedules are linked to a .xsl file to format the data into a readable format.
 The xslt is data agnostic so it will work with any schedule.

 <div align="center">
     <h2 style="margin-bottom: -10px">Phase 2</h2>